willhughes11/tinder-bot/README.md

 # Bot

-### Signs in to Tinder, grabs potential match profile pictures, and sends them to flask server
+### Signs in to Tinder, grabs potential match profile pictures, sends them to flask server, and once the server responds the bot will either swipe left or right.

 ## Environment Variables
 * FB_USERNAME